-Andrew Marr to leave BBC to 'get own voice back'
+Andrew Marr to leave BBC for LBC to 'get my own voice back'

 He added: "I have been doing the Andrew Marr show every Sunday morning for 16 years now and that is probably more than enough time for anybody!"

-Marr started his career in the press, including as editor of The Independent in the 1990s.
+Marr, who also co-hosts BBC Radio 4's Start the Week, began his journalism career in the press, including as editor of The Independent in the 1990s.

+Global executive president Ashley Tabor-King described him as "one of the finest and most respected broadcasters and journalists of our time".

+He said: "LBC now takes its next step.
+Andrew Marr will be an unmissable moment in the schedule and we are excited that he will be part of LBC and Classic FM's incredible presenter line-up."

-He had a stroke in 2013, and earlier this year spoke about his experience of catching Covid, probably at the G8 summit in Cornwall, despite being double vaccinated.
+The presenter had a stroke in 2013, and earlier this year spoke about his experience of catching Covid, probably at the G8 summit in Cornwall, despite being double vaccinated.